 This image displays widespread raised and flat lesions coming together into larger lesions typical of drug rashes (eruptions).

 Despite the bright red color and alarming appearance, rashes from medications often do not have symptoms or there is only mild itching present.

-Images of Pediatric Drug Eruption: Symptoms and Treatment (4)
+Images of Drug Eruption (Pediatric) (4)

+This image displays widespread raised and flat lesions coming together into larger lesions typical of drug rashes (eruptions).